iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 **devDependence**  similar to dependencies, but this one list only packages only needed during development.

 **"name" in package json**  define the name of the package.

+ **npm** in full it is Node Package Manager, it is a huge repository of software that can be used by anyone for free.